-It’s one of the most frustrating (and potentially embarrassing) things that can happen in your home: a blocked toilet.
-In fact, there may be only one thing worse – experiencing a clogged toilet at another person’s home!
+It’s one of the most frustrating (and potentially embarrassing) things that can happen in your home is a blocked toilet drain.
+In fact, there may be only one thing worse – experiencing a clogged toilet at someone else’s home!
 With the panic that comes with the situation, we often try to solve the problem as quickly as possible by using the absolute worst techniques.
 The good news is, that aside from major blockages or pipe issues that require a plumber’s help, there are a number of solutions for this problem.
 The trick is to stay calm, ascertain the nature of the problem, and use the tools at hand.
 For those of us wondering how to unclog a toilet, here are some of the most effective ways.

 Your number one weapon against toilet clogs is the toilet plunger.
 Ensure that you are indeed using a toilet plunger (a sink plunger, the often red, half-ball type, will not be as effective).
 Then, begin by inserting the plunger and gently pushing it in to avoid an explosive expulsion of the bowl’s contents.
 After this, pull the toilet plunger bell out – now that a seal has been created, you can begin plunging in earnest.
 Plunge vigorously and steadily, occasionally performing large and slow plunges.
 Three or four repetitions won’t do the job – up to 20 may be necessary.
 If you suspect a full blockage, it’s advisable not to attempt flushing until it’s clear the blocked toilet has been cleared and all its contents have gone down the drain.
 An important thing to remember is to ensure there is enough water in the bowl that the toilet plunger is covered so that a seal is successfully created.

-When speaking about how to unblock a toilet, the toilet snake is the other go-to tool we should consider.
-Most households do not own one of these, which is unfortunate because they are very efficient at clearing many more troublesome blocks.
+When speaking about how to unblock a toilet, the toilet snake is another go-to tool.
+A toilet snake is a long, flexible cable with a spiral auger at the end that is specifically designed for use in toilets.
+It is typically shorter than a closet auger and has a soft, cushioned end to prevent damage to the toilet bowl.
+Most households don’t own one of these, which is unfortunate because they are very efficient at clearing many more troublesome blocks.
 A sturdy wire coil with a corkscrew-like end, this bathroom tool helps break up waste-related blockages and can snag foreign objects.
 It works much how you would expect – by turning the snake (usually clockwise), the corkscrew end is worked into the blockage.

-However, there is a similar tool that is even more effective than the conventional toilet snake – the closet auger.
-A staple of any plumber’s arsenal, this is a tool specifically designed to clear blocked toilets.
+There is a similar tool that is even more effective than the conventional toilet snake – the closet auger.
+This is a tool specifically designed to clear blocked toilets.
 A rubber sleeve prevents damaging the porcelain, while a large handle provides greater control over the recessed snake’s length and turning speed.
 You may need to reverse direction and then continue a number of times.
 When you have fully extended the auger, pull it back and flush the toilet.
 In the majority of cases that do not require a plumber’s intervention, this tool will clear the most stubborn of blocked toilets.